aleyu0/cse15l-lab-reports/labtwo.md

 <img width="600" alt="Screen Shot 2023-01-27 at 11 41 18 PM" src="https://user-images.githubusercontent.com/83614302/215253727-a401f2ed-5a98-4a0d-83f1-0749bd443e85.png">

 The test revealed that the `reverse` method wasn't outputting what it was supposed to.
-Instead of the `9` as the first element, it got `0`.
+Instead of `9` as the first element, it got `0`.
 Given this, we return to the code and review it.
 After a scan, or if it's not visible yet, a trace using the same data set, and we find the issue.

 ## Solution
 <img width="600" alt="Screen Shot 2023-01-25 at 3 32 13 PM" src="https://user-images.githubusercontent.com/83614302/215253967-fdeb192e-2923-4a62-b043-a8c8559dcd8e.png">